marluxiaboss/benchmark_ai_news_detection/_sources/subpages/how_to_add/how_to_add_generator.md.txt

-# How to add generator
+# How to add a new LLM for generating the benchmark

+To add a new LLM, the following file neeeds to be modified:
+- modify: `detector_benchmark/generation/gen_loader.py`

+See how other LLMs are loaded with the loader class.